ASM MCP Server

 Integrate with the Censys hosted ASM MCP Server

 Use the instructions below to integrate the Censys hosted ASM MCP Server with your tools.
-Note that the following are just some examples; the ASM MCP Server can be incorporated into many different applications.
+The following instructions are just some examples; the ASM MCP Server can be incorporated into many different applications.

 After configuring your integration, test it by prompting your agent with a question like "How many domains are in my attack surface?"

-The output may depend on your specific configuration, but your agent should use the search_assets tool to retrieve information about your attack surface.
+The output may depend on your specific configuration and your prompt, but your agent should use the search_assets tool to retrieve information about your attack surface.

 Example use cases